mpaguilar/msa-toy/DOCSTRINGS.md

     5. Define a handler named "console" to output logs to stdout with the "standard" formatter.
     6. Set the root logger level to "INFO" and assign the "console" handler to it.
     7. Apply the configuration using dictConfig from the logging module.
+    8. This function performs no disk, network, or database access.

 ---